What side effects can be expected from undergoing cancer treatment?

 - Eat cooked, peeled, or canned fruits and vegetables.
 Avoid fruits or vegetables with skins or seeds such as berries and grapes.
 Avoid cabbage, broccoli, corn and peas, as these vegetables can cause you to have gas.

 - Eat small, frequent meals instead of three large meals.
 Chew foods thoroughly.
 Eat warm food rather than very hot or very cold food.

 - Avoid eating spicy foods or foods that are high in fat.
 Milk and foods high in sugar also cause diarrhea for some people.

 - If you have severe or persistent diarrhea, you might become dehydrated.
-(See “Dehydration” section of this handout.)
+(See “Dehydration” section of this article.)

-After a bone marrow transplant, many patients will complain that foods just do not taste the same as they did before treatment.
+Many patients complain that foods just do not taste the same as they did before treatment.
 A metallic taste in your mouth is common.
 This will resolve over time.

 - Tart fruits or fruit-flavored sourballs might decrease the metallic taste in your mouth.

 - Foods that are chilled might be better tolerated, such as milkshakes, flavored gelatin, pudding, and applesauce.

 - Clean your mouth thoroughly before you eat to help improve the taste of food.

 - Try using strong flavorings or seasonings, such as salad dressings, to help provide food with more pleasant flavor.

 - If your taste is really dulled, you can try increasing the aroma of the foods you eat.
 Usually if the food smells good, it will also taste good.